 2018 – Brane Cantenac – Elegant, fresh and refined, the wine offers layers of sweet, ripe, fresh, red berries, smoke, flowers, wet earth, herbs, spice box and tobacco leaf in the perfume.
 On the palate, the wine is silky, lifted, long and pure, displaying a beautiful depth of flavor in the finish.
 The wine blends 74% Cabernet Sauvignon, 21% Merlot, 4% Cabernet Franc and 1% Petit Verdot.
 96 Pts

-2018 – Le Baron de Brane – Flowers and cassis meld together perfectly in this medium-bodied, forward, soft, elegant, sweet, red berry filled charmer.
-Enjoy this while waiting the Grand Vin to develop.
+2018 – Le Baron de Brane – Flowers and cassis meld together perfectly in this medium-bodied, forward, soft, elegant, sweet, red berry-filled charmer.
+Enjoy this while waiting for the Grand Vin to develop.
 91 Pts

 2018 – Cantenac Brown – Concentrated, lush, voluptuously-textured, perfectly ripe, deep, dark opulent fruits are all over the place in the nose and on the palate.
 Full-bodied, velvet textured with intensity, length and richness, give this at least 7 or more years of aging and this will be a gorgeous wine for the following 2 decades.
 The wine is a blend of 60% Cabernet Sauvignon and 40% Merlot.
 95 Pts